 Click the banner to pre-order your JR Pass and save 40 dollars, or see my JR Pass guide for more info:

-Search Agoda for hotels in Fukuoka
+Search Hotels Combined for hotel deals in Fukuoka

 How to get online in Japan